 Do Real Things Do Real Things is dedicated to the promotion and recognition of academic excellence in science and engineering.
 Six Do Real Things Award of Excellence certificates and monetary awards are presented students in grades 7-12 who demonstrate outstanding critical thinking and problem solving skills.

 Embry-Riddle Aeronautical University ERAU, the world’s leader in Aviation and Aerospace Education, now housing the nation’s first College of Security and Intelligence — is proud to present the Embry-Riddle Launch Scholarship for recognition of projects that display excellence in the fields of aviation, aerospace, and security and intelligence.
 Each student receives a renewable scholarship for $2,000 per year for a total of $8,000, redeemable at Embry-Riddle Aeronautical University in Prescott, AZ.

 The Evergreen State College The Evergreen State College Natural and Physical Science Awards include a one-year full tuition scholarship and three one-quarter scholarships.
 Students eligible are grades 10-12 participating in the Washington State Science and Engineering Fair.
 Once enrolled, instead of choosing a predefined major, you design an academic pathway that is unique to your interests and development during college.

 GENIUS Olympiad The Genius Olympiad is a 5-day international high school project competition focusing on environmental issues held in SUNY Oswego, New York.
-Two students receive all expense paid (excluding travel) trips for themselves and a supervisor.
+Three students receive all expense paid (excluding travel) trips for themselves and a supervisor.

 Graphic Design Awards are presented to those projects with display boards exhibiting the visual impact in the use of photographs and color, text and overall design.
 Monetary awards and certificates for one project from grades 1-6, grades 7-8 and grades 9-12.